rameshgi/ipmininet-centos7/ipmininet/examples/README.md

 When the operation is done, as2 BGP RIB is filled with 3 IPv4 and 3 IPv6 prefixes with random BGP attributes.

+## NetworkCapture

+_topo name_ : network_capture
+_args_ : n/a

+This topology captures traffic from the network booting.
+This capture the initial messages of the OSPF/OSPFv3 daemons and save the capture on /tmp next to the logs.